franktip/DesignPatternsExamples-Fall2020/README.md

 The various examples are now kept in the folder all-examples/ .
 To run one or more of the examples, move its folder to live directly under src/ .
-I've updated the npm scripts so that "npm run run" will compile all .ts files contained in the directory tree under src, and will run all the dist/*/index.js files it finds.
+We have updated the npm scripts so that "npm run run" will compile all .ts files contained in the directory tree under src, and will run all the dist/*/index.js files it finds.